starseedstories/starseedstories.github.io/about.md

 I went on to have two more experiences, both similar but different from the last.
 I would also connect with interdimensional entities in pairs of two.
 They did not care to get into genders, names or specifics like this as they were constraints.
 Communicating telepathically with words and mind visuals that play out like internet GIFS, they explained they were part of a galactic collective consciousness paying attention to the evolution of our consciousness on earth.

-In October, some 3 months later, I spiraled down into a lower frequency and balanced my energy out.
+In October, some 3 months later, I spiralled  down into a lower frequency and balanced my energy out.
 Although that time period had been amazing and I wish I could continue on the path I was on, I still had work to do in the lower dimensions.
 I knew I wanted to write about my journey very early so I did not forget any details and I feel now is the time.
 I will continue to break reality and see beyond.

 If you enjoyed learning about me, I encourage you to check out my full story when it is released.